 - 7.10.1 The FAI Secretariat shall inform all NACs as soon as practicable of record claims presented for homologation. - 7.10.2 The FAI Secretariat shall notify all NACs of the final certification of new records by posting the details on the FAI Website and by way of an email notification to NACs, ASC Delegates and Presidents.
 Certification shall become final if no appeal has been lodged against it within 90 days of the date of publication of the original notification.

-PAGE INTENTION So that the following s ection begins on a n front sided-page if printed back-to-b pack - FAI Sporting Cod de General Section 201 1 Ch 7 - Inte rnational Records
+PAGE INTENTIONALLY BLANK So that the following section begins on a front sided-page if printed back-to-ba ack